 The kitchen is fully equipped to cater in comfort with microwave, full size fridge-freezer, 4 ring Calor gas hob and oven selection of cooking pans, toaster and electric kettle.
 The mobile home has all the desired crockery, cooking utensils, cutlery.

-The lounge area has seating around 2 sides with space for the dining table and chairs.
+The lounge area has comfortable seating around 2 sides with plenty of space for the dining table and chairs.
 Additionally, a further 2 folding chairs are available if necessary situated in the shed.
-In the lounge there is a flat screen tv with integrated dvd, which is connected to the satellite dish giving UK freeview television plus a selection of dvds.
+In the lounge there is a flat screen tv with integrated dvd, which is connected to the satellite dish giving UK freeview television plus a selection of dvds in the cupboard.
 In the unlikely event that it gets a little chilly in the evening, there is an electric fire in the lounge area.
 The double doors lead onto the large decking patio.

 The bedrooms are separated by the lounge, situated either end of the home, both of which are fitted with mosquito and black-out screens over the windows.
 The main bedroom has a double bed with shelves, double door wardrobe, and drawers under the dressing table mirror.
 The second bedroom has 2 single beds, (which can be put together) with shelving over the beds together with a cupboard to hang clothes.
 Both have electric sockets.

-Large walk-in shower with vanity sink unit, with a separate toilet.
+Large walk-in shower with vanity sink unit, with separate toilet.